 The text of Prop.
 209 and principles of constitutional construction compel the conclusion that it does not apply to the selection of public officers such as members of the Redistricting Commission.
 When considering acts of the Legislature, or the voters exercising their power of initiative, courts must presume that a statute is valid "unless its unconstitutionality clearly, positively, and unmistakably appears."
 (People v.
 Falsetta (1999) 21 Cal.4th 903, 913.)
 "The electorate's legislative power is 'generally coextensive with the power of the Legislature to enact statutes.'
 (Santa Clara County Local Transportation Authority v.
 Guardino (1995) 11 Cal.4th 220, 253.)
 Such statutes, moreover, like legislative enactments, are presumed to be valid.
 (Legislature v.
 Eu (1991) 54 Cal.3d 492, 501.)"
 (Prof. Engineers in Cal.
 Government v.
 Kempton (2007) 40 Cal.4th 1016, 1042.)
-This deference and the presumption of validity afforded all legislative acts arises because the Legislature (and voters) "may exercise any and all legislative powers which are not expressly . . . denied to it by the [California] Constitution."
+This deference and the presumption of validity afforded all legislative acts arises because the Legislature (and voters) "may exercise any and all legislative powers which are not expressly... denied to it by the [California] Constitution."
 (Methodist Hosp. of Sacramento v.
 Saylor (1971) 5 Cal.3d 685, 691.)
-"In other words, [courts] do not look to the Constitution to determine whather the Legislature is authorized to do an act, but only to see if it is prohibited."
-(Ibid.)
 Any "restrictions and limitations [imposed by the Constitution] are to be construed strictly, and are not to be extended to include matters not covered by the language used."
 (Ibid.)
 Thus, "[i]f there is any doubt as to the Legislature's power to act in any given case, the doubt should be resolved in favor of the Legislature's action."
 (Ibid.)